Worldwide Guide to Women in Leadership

 1984-86 Minister of State (Youth) Andrée Champagne

-She was Assistant Deputy Chairperson of Committees of the Whole House 1986-90 and Deputy Speaker of House of Commons 1990-93.
+Former Actress, Progressive Conservative MP 1984-93, Assistant Deputy Chairperson of Committees of the Whole House 1986-90 and Deputy Speaker of House of Commons 1990-93, Senator from 2005 and President of the Parliamentary Assembly of the Francophonie 2013-15. (b.
+1939-)

 1984-85 Parliamentary Secretary to the Secretary of State of Canada Monique Landrey

-1985-86 Parliamentary Secretary to the Minister of International Trade
+1985-86 Parliamentary Secretary of International Trade

 1986-93 Minister of External Relations